gouravfreaky/Sentient-ROMA-Setup-on-Windows-Step-by-Step-/README.md

 docker compose down -v   # Clean up any old containers docker compose up --build
  ```
-The first run may take some time to build images.
+The first run may take some time to build.
 You should see frontend and backend starting without errors.

 ## Step 6: Verify Containers Are Running